 I’m a lot like my dad.
-I have an affable, easy going personality.
-I’m pretty steady emotionally and it usually takes a lot to ruffle my feathers.
+I have an affable, steady and easy going personality most days.
+I’m pretty solid emotionally and it usually takes a lot to ruffle my feathers.
 I’m slow and plodding when doing tasks, and I find myself getting bogged down in the micro because I get overwhelmed by the macro.

-I save every rubber band, every ribbon from every present to reuse if I can, every paper clip, cork or piece of tin foil.
-I use up the absolute last bit of toothpaste in the tube and I’ll squeeze that sucker to within an inch of it’s life to get one more day of brushing!
+I save every rubber band, every ribbon from every present, every paper clip, cork or piece of tin foil to reuse at some future date.
+You should see my junk drawer.
+Mercy!
+I use up the absolute last bit of toothpaste in the tube and I’ll squeeze that sucker to within an inch of it’s life to get one more day of brushing.

-It’s a Scottish heritage thing and it’s soaked right into my bones.
+It’s my dad’s Scottish heritage to save and not waste and it’s soaked right into my bones.
 I don’t like to waste anything.
-Like my dad, I see the glass half full and I just know things will turn out OK.
+Another way I’m like my dad?
+I’m an eternal optimist.
+I see the glass half full and I just know things will turn out OK.

-My dad was a quiet force in my life, the steady balance to my high strung and critical mom.
+My dad was always a quiet force in my life, the steady balance to my high strung and critical mom.
 Always faithful, always hardworking.
 His voice never screamed loudly in my head like my mom’s did yet he was always available to listen and help me during my dark times.
 And, he believed in me when there was really no good reason to.
 All of us remember my dad puttering around whistling this little tune under his his breath while he worked.
-Slow and steady, faithful and kind.
-And I miss you Phil Brown.
+Slow and plodding, faithful and kind, always available.
+I miss you Phil Brown.

 “Be the same person at home on Monday that you try to convince your friends you are at church on Sunday.
 Be real, live out the Gospel in the day to day trenches where there is no pretty music and the masks are off.
 Those pesky little attributes like integrity, honesty, generosity, and humility have to be real in your life and you have to model them in the day to day.